 Due to the compact design of its body, it is virtually impossible to do any type of service or repair work on the sides of the MINI Cooper’s engine in its natural configuration.
 To overcome this issue, BMW designed the front end of the MINI to be unbolted, allowing the front bumper and radiator support to slide out and away from the engine compartment.
 This action is called putting the MINI in its “service position”.

 A MINI R56 service position procedure is very straightforward, and with a little practice can be done quickly and efficiently.
 It will take about an hour your first time doing it…but with practice it can easily be done in 30 minutes or less.
 It involves disconnecting any parts connected to the bumper and radiator support of the vehicle, then unbolting the front end and sliding it out and away from the vehicle.
-It is a necessary evil that must done when performing any maintenance or repair to the sides of the engine including belts, pulleys, pumps and the infamous timing chain replacement.
+It is a necessary evil that must done when performing many maintenance and repair items inside the engine compartment including oil filter housing gasket replacements and the infamous timing chain replacement.
 You do not have to perform a MINI R56 service position procedure for any repair on the top of the engine, such as tune-ups or valve cover gasket replacements.

-There are no parts needed for this repair, although we do suggest purchasing some fender trim clips to keep on hand.
-The front fender trims must be removed during a MINI R56 service position procedure, and you will most likely break a couple of their plastic clips during this process.
+There are no parts needed for this repair, although we do suggest purchasing some wheel arch trim clips to keep on hand.
+The front wheel arch trims must be removed during a MINI R56 service position procedure, and you will most likely break a couple of their plastic clips during this process.
 We have provided a link below to purchase them for your convenience.

 Floor jack – low profile

 8mm socket wrench